 The following resources can help you locate a mental health expert in your area.

-- Association of Oncology Social Workers: Database for finding a social worker by location
+- The Association of Oncology Social Workers: Database for finding a social worker by location.

-- National Alliance on Mental Illness: Tips for finding a mental health professional
+- The National Alliance on Mental Illness: Tips for finding a mental health professional.

-telehealth services - Mental Health America: Tool for finding a mental health care professional based on people's current needs
+- Mental Health America: Tool for finding a mental health care professional based on people's current needs.

-- Cancercare is a nonprofit organization that provides support through their trained oncology social workers, or call 800-813-HOPE.
+- Cancercare (800-813-HOPE) is a nonprofit organization that provides support through its trained oncology social workers.

 - Livestrong has helpful information and tips for finding mental health care professionals.